 When the first edition of the Amazon Fire TV shipped, the USB port was inoperable.
 Amazon added the functionality later.
 The USB port in this new Fire TV comes already activated.
 You can use a USB drive to save and open games and apps.
 With a third-party app you can also play music, videos, and photos from the USB drive.

 The new microSD card slot that supports cards up to 128GB cards, supplements the new Fire TV’s 8GB of built-in memory.
 This additional memory bolsters the Fire TVs capabilities as a gaming device.

 For the first time, Amazon has released two versions of the Fire TV.
-One is the standard version with remote control for $99.99.
-The other is the Gaming Edition, for $139.99, that I am reviewing here.
-It includes the new Amazon Fire TV, a new game controller, a 32GB micro SD card, and two games: Shovel Knight and Disney’s Ducktales.
+One is the standard version with remote control.
+The other is the Gaming Edition that I am reviewing here.
+It came with the new Amazon Fire TV, a new game controller, a 32GB micro SD card, and two games: Shovel Knight and Disney’s Ducktales.

 Setting Up the Amazon Fire TV

 The setup of the Amazon Fire TV is extremely easy.
 If you purchase it through Amazon and are a Prime member, it will come already linked to your account.
 All you have to do is let it find your network and type in your password.
 Amazon does provide the batteries for the remote, but you will have to supply your own HDMI cable.
 Inserting the batteries can be a bit baffling because it seems that the battery cover will slide down, but instead you need to pull it up.